mckennapsean/dissertation/content/02-background.md

 ![
   Designer ideas tracked over time.
   Baker and van der Hoek captured key ideas that designers generated from three
   companies: Intuit, AmberPoint, and Adobe (top to bottom) [@Baker2010].
-This visualization emphasizes that ideas played a nonlinear role throughout the process.
+During a structured session with designers from these three companies, the researchers categorized the different types and connections between ideas as they evolved in the design session.
+Each rectangular node represents a specific idea, and the nodes are connected by arcs based on relationships of the user needs or idea repetition.
+Colors denote different subjects discussed by the designers.
+This visualization emphasizes that ideas and their connections played a nonlinear role throughout the process.
 ](figures/background/design-ideas-baker.pdf){#fig:ideas-baker width="100%"}

 ![
   Design innovation process model.
-  Kumar presents this model with seven modes [@Kumar2012] and a highlighted design process that again shows the importance of capturing nonlinearity for design.
+  Kumar presents this model with seven activity modes for design innovation [@Kumar2012] --- sense intent, know context, know people, frame insights, explore concepts, frame solutions, and realize offerings.
+The curved line represents the design process and highlights the importance of capturing nonlinearity for design.
 This model's concept motivated the representation of the design activity framework, to embrace creative process models by steering away from a linear or cyclic diagram.
 ](figures/background/design-process-kumar.pdf){#fig:process-kumar width="60%"}